jasonnathan/reactive-modal/README.md

     modalBodyClass: "share-modal-body", // optional
     modalFooterClass: "share-modal-footer", // optional
     removeOnHide: true, // optional.
-If this is true, modal will be removed from DOM upon hiding
+If this is true, modal will be removed from DOM upon hiding hideCloseButton=true, // optional.
+If this true, the modal header will not show the &times; close button
     buttons: {
       "cancel": {
         class: 'btn-danger',